 Depending on the space available for your pantry, water needs to be placed in a large plastic drum with a pump, in gallon jugs, in five-gallon buckets, or individual bottles.
 Whichever one of these alternatives best fits your needs should be applied.

-Besides, loose bags of dried beans, rice, and vacuum-sealed packets of dried foods need to be in containers.
+Besides, loose bags of dried beans, rice, and vacuum-sealed packets of dried foods must be in containers.
 They should be kept safe from insects and vermin by putting them in plastic or metal bins with sealable lids.

-Furthermore, jars and cans need to be organized on shelves, lined up by type with labels facing forward.
+Furthermore, jars and cans must be organized on shelves, lined up by type, with labels facing forward.
 This will help you with easy rotation.
 Rotation of foods in long-term storage should be done regularly as you buy new supplies.
 It keeps your long-term stores from spoiling.
 Expiration dates need to be routinely checked on your stored food and water.
 Any expired items should be thrown out.

 Non-perishable foods that can be eaten without refrigeration, water, and cooking are great for emergencies.
 You are free to pick any foods that your family likes.
 You can also consider including a few treats or other comfort foods, which might help the family stay calm during the stressful time after the emergency has struck.

 Remember that you must stock enough food to feed your family for at least three days.
 If there are any pets, emergency food should be included for them as well.

 At the same time, you may experience a few changes in your family in the aftermath of the emergency, for instance, the addition of new family members or pets.
 Therefore, you need to regularly monitor and determine whether or not your emergency pantry is equipped to sustain the whole family in the event of a disaster.